katrinaallen586/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key for long-term software success."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to complex, hard-to-understand solutions that might not even address the real bottlenecks.
 It's better to write clean, straightforward code initially and then improve performance based on measured data from profiling sessions.
 This way, you ensure your code is efficient where it matters most without sacrificing its overall quality and adaptability.

+# 2024-01-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it means writing code that's easy to understand and maintain.
+Strive for clarity and minimalism in your solutions, as complex systems often arise from a series of simple, well-designed parts.
+Always remember that tomorrow's you, or another developer, will thank you for clean, straightforward code."

+In practice, this involves using clear naming conventions, avoiding unnecessary complexity, breaking down problems into smaller modules, and embracing established design patterns and principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).